vidhanbhonsle/Interactive-Map-Workshop/Step4.md

     showRoute(deliveryRestPosition);

 ```
-# Get Route from the selected restaurant to your home with a car
+# Get Route from your home to the selected hospital

 Add the following code before </script> tag